miguelgondu/blog_hugo/content/posts/2024-07-05/understanding-batch-bo/index.md

     <source src="/static/assets/batch_bo_blogpost/batch_ts.mp4", type="video/mp4">
 </video>

 According to [Kandasamy et al. (2017)](https://arxiv.org/abs/1705.09236), batch TS is almost just as good as sequential TS (indeed, the expected regret is equal up to a multiplicative constant which increases with the batch size).
 I've found people applying this version of batch TS in several settings (e.g. Chemistry and drug discovery by [Hernández-Lobato et al. 2017](https://arxiv.org/abs/1706.01825)).
+One important example is `TuRBO` by [Eriksson et al.](), a competitive alternative for high-dimensional Bayesian optimization which uses trust regions for optimizing the acquisition function.

 This is **the simplest way** to batch BO.
 These samples can be taken either synchronously or asynchronously and fully in parallel (something that can't be said about the other methods presented here).
 Let's see how it compares against other methods in our running example.